Lega Basket Serie A: Competition format

 The competition format follows a double round-robin format.
 During the course of a season, which lasts from October to May, each club plays each other twice (once at home and once away), for a total of 30 games.
 Teams rankings at season end is determined by receiving two points for a win and no points for a loss.
 At season end, the eight top teams play-off, pitting the first place standings team against the 8th place team, and so on.

 There are three playoff rounds.
-The Quarterfinals are best of five, while the semifinals and finals series are best of seven (in the 2012–13 season, all series were best-of-seven).
+The Quarterfinals are best of five, while the semi-finals and finals series are best of seven (in the 2012–13 season, all series were best-of-seven).
 The winner of the finals round is the champion of the LBA.

 At season's end, the last qualified club of the regular season is relegated to Serie A2 Basket, and replaced by the winner of the playoffs of this league.